LAND DIVIDED: LAND AND SOUTH AFRICAN SOCIETY IN 2013, IN COMPARATIVE PERSPECTIVE

 The programme

-With the above as a starting point, this inter-disciplinary conference aims to provide a platform for current scholarship across the social, human and environmental sciences on land issues in South Africa, within a regional and comparative frame.
+With the above as a starting point, this inter-disciplinary conference aimed to provide a platform for current scholarship across the social, human and environmental sciences on land issues in South Africa, within a regional and comparative frame.
 Given the significance of the centenary of the 1913 Land Act, reflections on the legacy and meaning of this legislation — one hundred years on — will be an important focus.
-However, the conference also aims to stimulate critical reflection on contemporary and future environmental, agrarian and social dynamics within South Africa and the region.
-In this way it aims to provide a platform for scholarship that is mindful of the significance of the past and also forward looking.
+But the conferences addresses the history of dispossession pre-dating the act; explores land reform and agrarian policy in southern Africa; papers on identity, rights and belonging; and analysis of the ecological challenges around South African land.

-These themes will be explored in plenary sessions, where leading figures in the field from South Africa and abroad will identify key issues and open up the debates, which will then be further examined in parallel sessions.
+These themes were explored in plenary sessions (that were open to the public), where leading figures in the field from South Africa and abroad identified key issues and opened up the debates, which were then be further examined in parallel sessions.

-More information on registration and participation can be found below, or will be added onto the conference website in due time:
+More information on the conference can be found below, or will be added onto the conference website in due time:

 Host institutions

-The conference is hosted by three major centres of research on land and the environment in South Africa and the region:
+The conference was hosted by three major centres of research on land and the environment in South Africa and the region:

-- Stellenbosch University: Department of Sociology & Social Anthropology, and the Land, Environment and Society in Africa (LESA) Research Programme
+• Stellenbosch University: Department of Sociology & Social Anthropology, and the Land, Environment and Society in Africa Research Programme

-- University of the Western Cape: PLAAS and the NRF Chair in Poverty, Land and Agrarian Studies.
+• University of the Western Cape: Institute for Poverty, Land and Agrarian Studies and the NRF Chair in Poverty, Land and Agrarian Studies.

 The steering committee comprises: Aninka Claassens (UCT), Ben Cousins (UWC), Obiozo Ukpabi (UWC), and Cherryl Walker (Stellenbosch University).